alexmacrae/SamplerBox/docs/source/Using_SamplerBox/system-mode-2.rst

     This feature assumes you have a `HD44780 LCD <https://en.wikipedia.org/wiki/Hitachi_HD44780_LCD_controller>`_ module wired to your Raspberry Pi.
-You will need to manually define the GPIO pins it is connected to in the ``config.ini`` file.
+You will need to manually define the GPIO pins it is connected to in the :ref:`config.ini <config-ini>` file.

 Setup
 =====

-Three buttons (up, down and function) must be defined in the `config.ini`.
+Three buttons (up, down and function) must be defined in the :ref:`config.ini <config-ini>`.
 They may be GPIO buttons and/or MIDI controls.

 .. image:: images/buttons.gif